Delaware Sexual Abuse Lawyers Providing Help to Victims

 What Compensation Is Available to Victims of Sexual Abuse?

-You may have brought criminal charges against your abuser, but remember that according to your legal rights, you are eligible to file a civil lawsuit against them for damages regardless of whether they were found guilty or not guilty.
+You are entitled to file a civil lawsuit against your abuser for damages regardless of whether your abuser was found guilty or not guilty.
 Sexual assault can cause long-lasting trauma for survivors, and you deserve to seek justice and financial compensation for the abuse you endured.
 You may have lost your job, experienced failed relationships, required medical treatment for your injuries, had to leave your community, and more, as a result of the sexual violence perpetrated against you.
 While financial restitution does not erase the suffering you’ve endured, it is one way of holding the abuser accountable.
 Some of the damages you may be compensated for include:

 - Legal fees